roccx/webtrekk-ios-sdk/README.md

 SSL
 ===

-As of iOS 9 Apple is more strictly enforcing the usage of the SSL for network connections.
+As of iOS 9 Apple is more strictly enforcing the usage of SSL for network connections.
 Webtrekk highly recommends and offers the usage of a valid serverUrl with SSL support.
-In case there is a need to circumvent this the App needs an exception entry within the `Info.plist` this and the regulation Apple bestows upon that are well documented within the [iOS Developer Library](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33)
+In case there is a need to circumvent this.
+The App will need an exception entry within the `Info.plist`.
+Apple's regulations about this are well documented within the [iOS Developer Library](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33)

 Examples & Unit Tests
 =====================